sangwaboi/valueAiOCR/README.md

    - Handles API rate limits by batching requests
 6. **PDF Reconstruction:** Pages are reordered, a table of contents is generated, and a new PDF is created
 7. **Download:** User downloads the organized PDF
+8. **Logs & Reasoning:** The backend produces a JSON report explaining the ordering and summarization

 ---